AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 # LinkedIn Learning connector {#linkedinlearningconnector}

 The LinkedIn Learning connector is used by enterprise customers of LinkedIn.com who would like their learners to discover and consume courses from within Learning Manager.
 The connector can be configured to fetch courses periodically with your API key.
-Once a course is created within Prime, users can search for them and consume them.
+Once a course is created within Learning Manager, users can search for them and consume them.
 Learner progress can then be tracked within Learning Manager.

 The learning time spent in LinkedIn Learning courses is communicated by the LinkedIn content/LinkedIn platform to Learning Manager learning platform.
 If LinkedIn learning does not send the learning time, it cannot be recorded by our learning platform.
 In such case, learning time spent displayed by Learning Manager is zero.